viethuy25/bank-loan-prediction/README.md

 ---------------------------------------------------------------------------------------------
 _ There are 2 loan with no interest rate (init_rate) in approved loan.
 With further look, it seems to be empty rows, which is likely due to data entry mistakes.
+_ The Naive Bayes approach based on 'loan_amnt','grade','home_ownership', 'annual_inc','verification_status' featuers has an accuracy score of only 0.2956199914357374, which is not very accurate.
+_